New Synagogue (Berlin): History

 The Rykestraße Synagogue was closed and seized by the Heer a week later.
 The Jewish Community of Berlin continued to use the office rooms in the front section of New Synagogue, including the Repräsentantensaal (hall of the assembly of elected community representatives) below the golden dome.
 The congregation occasionally held prayers in this hall until September 1942, when it had to evacuate the front section as well.
 During World War II the New Synagogue was heavily damaged; it was completely burned after Allied bombing during the Battle of Berlin, a series of British air raids lasting from 18 November 1943 until 25 March 1944.
 The strike on the New Synagogue was recorded in the Berlin police commissioner's bomb damage reports, regularly issued after attacks, for the raid on the night of 22–23 November 1943.

 The building to the left from the New Synagogue, and the second one to the right at Oranienburger Straße 28, also belonged to Berlin's Jewish Community.
 These buildings survived the war intact, and it was in the latter that surviving Jews formally reconstituted the Jüdische Gemeinde zu Berlin, Berlin's mainstream Jewish congregation, in 1946.
 In the immediate post-war years, there were the anti-Semitic manifestations in Czechoslovakia (Slánský trial, November 1952), arrests and interrogations of Jews in East Berlin and East Germany (January 1953), and the Soviet Doctors' plot (started on 13 January 1953).
 Members of the Jüdische Gemeinde in East Berlin, hoping to spare themselves from further persecution, formed a new provisional executive board competent only for the eastern sector, and thus divided the Jewish community into an eastern and a western one (21 January 1953).

 In 1958 the Jewish Community of East Berlin was prompted to demolish the ruined rear sections of their building, including the soot-blackened ruin of the main prayer hall, leaving only the less-destroyed front section.
 The damaged, but mostly preserved, central dome on top of the front section was also torn down in the 1950s.
-East Berlin's Jewish Community, impoverished and small after the Shoah (Holocaust) and the flight of many surviving members from anti-Semitism, saw no chance to restore it.
+East Berlin's Jewish Community, impoverished and small after the Holocaust (Shoah) and the flight of many surviving members from anti-Semitism, saw no chance to restore it.

 It was not until the collapse of the Berlin Wall in 1989 that reconstruction of the front section began.
 From 1988 to 1993, the structurally intact parts of the building close to the street, including the façade, the dome, and some rooms behind were restored as the "Centrum Judaicum" ("Jewish Center"); the main sanctuary was not restored.
 In May 1995, a small synagogue congregation was reestablished using the former women's wardrobe room.
 The area behind the restored frontage, formerly the main prayer hall, remains an empty space, and is open to visitors.